WordPress page load times: PHP 7 vs. PHP 5.6 [Research]

 PHP 7 does make your site faster, that much is for sure.
 Especially when you are not using a caching plugin the WordPress page load times of our test site increases with 0,3 seconds.
 The First Byte Time score increases with 40%.
 When you do use a caching plugin the results are minor.
 That is because most of the PHP requests are being done by caching and therefore the version of PHP is not all that important.

-Because not all pages of a website will be served from cache we do recommend using PHP 7, because it is just faster.
-In our test WP Super Cache is overall the fastest plugin using PHP 7.
+Because not all pages of a website will be served from the cache we do recommend using PHP 7 because it is just faster.
+In our test, WP Super Cache is overall the fastest plugin using PHP 7.
 WP Rocket has the best load times but a relatively slow Render Time score, which means that the first pieces of content are shown a bit later than with the other plugins.
 And users love to see content as soon as possible!
 W3 Total Cache shows good results overall as well, but at the moment of writing this article is not available yet to use in combination with PHP 7.

 In conclusion, the best way of finding out how to make your WordPress page load times as fast as possible is to test it with the different plugins.
 Results can differ with each setup.